jenkinsci/warnings-ng-plugin/doc/Documentation.md

 ![basic configuration](images/freestyle-start.png)

 First of all you need to specify the tool that should be used to parse the console log or the report file.
+Depending on the selected tool you might configure some additional parameters as well.
+E.g., the SpotBugs configuration (see image above) provides a flag to select the priority mapping.

+Each tool is identified by an ID that is used as URL to the results of the analysis.
+For each tool, a default URL (and name) is provided that can be changed if required.
+E.g., if you are going to use a parser multiple times then you need to specify different IDs for each of the invocations.

 Then you need to specify the pattern of the report files that should be parsed and scanned for issues.
 If you do not specify a pattern, then the console log of your build will be scanned.
-For several popular tools a default pattern has been provided.
-Depending on the selected tool you might configure some additional parameters as well.
+For several popular tools a default pattern has been provided: in this case the default pattern will be used if the pattern is empty.

 You can specify multiple tools (and patterns) that will be used with the same configuration.
 Due to a technical (or marketing) limitation of Jenkins it is not possible to select different configurations by using multiple post build actions.